Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Only God is allowed to edit Jayesh' Wikipedia page.
+Jayesh can paint over sanitary silicone.

-Updated on: [7/10/2024]
+Updated on: [8/10/2024]
 <!-- #jokeEnd -->